glassCodeBender/bbs/README.md

 - A basic GUI so users can determine the volatility directory, the memory dump, the os version, and the kdbg.

 CURRENT ISSUES:
-- I never ended re-fixed connscan so Windows XP and Server 2003 won't parse correctly.
+- I never re-fixed connscan so Windows XP and Server 2003 won't parse correctly.
 (It used to work back when I only included the destination IP addresses.
 I haven't tested the updated style of parsing when looking for IP addresses in DLL ranges with yara).
 - There's a bug with exploitkits_rules.yar results parsing.
 I'll fix it soon probably.
 - The risk rating sucks so I'm not going to use it until it's fixed.
 - The directory structure on github is not the same as my directory structure on my computer.